Need any help? Call us at 020 3962 2083!

 Psoriasis

-Created: 03.08.2023
+Created: 09.01.2025

-Psoriasis is also associated with other autoimmune diseases such as alopecia, vitiligo, and coeliac disease - gluten intolerance.
+Psoriasis is also associated with other autoimmune diseases such as alopecia, vitiligo, and coeliac disease (gluten intolerance).
 Inflammatory bowel diseases like Crohn's disease and ulcerative colitis are also more common in individuals with psoriasis.

-In cases where symptoms are severe or not responding optimally to initial treatments, your GP may recommend consultation with a dermatologist, a specialised skin expert.
+In cases where symptoms are severe or not responding optimally to initial treatments, it is important to see a Dermatologist.

 The choice of treatment is influenced by the type and severity of psoriasis as well as the affected skin areas.
 Initial approaches often involve mild treatments, such as topical creams applied directly to the skin.
 If necessary, your doctor may escalate to stronger treatments.